-Israeli companies are generally subject to corporate tax, currently at the rate of 24% of a company's taxable income (to be reduced to 23% in 2018 and thereafter).
+As of 2018, Israeli companies are generally subject to corporate tax at the rate of 23% of a company's taxable income (reduced from 24% in 2017).
 In addition, capital gains realized by Israeli companies are subject to tax at the regular corporate tax rate.